 - To speak to one of the team, an expert, or for more information please contact us

 LLB (Hons) Law, BSc Nursing

-I have been instrumental in ensuring the Government guidelines on patient discharge during the COVID-19 pandemic have been adhered to and am working to embed the good practice learned during this time, into the hospital business as usual processes.
+More recently, I have been instrumental in ensuring the Government guidelines on patient discharge during the COVID-19 pandemic have been adhered to and worked to embed the good practice learned during this time, into the hospital business as usual processes.
 I also gained experience in working with external stakeholders to ensure pathways for discharge were safe and effective.

 I accept instruction from both claimant and defendant solicitors and insurers.
 I have undergone formal training in the medico-legal process and am fully aware of my responsibilities under Civil Procedure Rules (CPR) pertaining to expert witnesses.